Latest Stories

 It commonly begins around four months postpartum and, while classed as a temporary condition, it can continue up to – and in some cases, beyond – one year.
 It’s hard to find concrete figures on how many women in Australia are impacted by postpartum hair loss, but some experts estimate it’s as much as 50%.
 The trickiest thing is that it affects everyone differently, so some new mums will notice a slight decrease in their overall fullness, while others will lose significant patches and be convinced they might permanently balding.

-We asked three mums who’ve used them (including one brand founder – hi Kiera!) to share their personal postpartum hair loss journeys with us.
+We asked three mums who’ve used them to share their personal postpartum hair loss journeys with us.
 Keep reading for more.

-Side note: it should go without saying that if postpartum hair loss is causing you distress, it’s a Very Good Idea to see a healthcare professional, but we’ll say it anyway.
+Side note: it should go without saying (but we'll say it anyway) that if postpartum hair loss is causing you distress, it’s a Very Good Idea to see a healthcare professional.
 Hair loss is linked to several common medical conditions so if it persists beyond a year, go and get yourself checked in case there’s something else going on.

 “I’ve had three babies in the last five and a half years so I’ve experienced postpartum hair loss a few times now.
 All three times, I noticed that the hair loss really began around two to three months postpartum.
 I have fine hair, and not tonnes of it, so I was freaked out that I would have no hair left on my head.
 At its worst, I was losing large clumps of hair when brushing and there was hair fall everywhere in the house.
 My 3-year-old would come to me crying because she would get my long hairs wrapped around her fingers.
 As with every other woman I was already experiencing all the other postpartum things: my body had changed, breastfeeding was painful and I was exhausted.
 Frankly, losing so much of my hair was the cherry on the cake.